mrsrmn/skingrabber/README.md

 ## Examples

-Some examples are avalible in the [examples folder](https://github.com/MakufonSkifto/skingrabber/tree/master/examples)
+Some examples are available in the [examples folder](https://github.com/MakufonSkifto/skingrabber/tree/master/examples)

 For more detailed explanations and functions, visit [the docs](https://skingrabber.readthedocs.io/)